Kaesarou/wotif/README.md

                 .end();
 ```

-And here another for a more complex one
+And here another for a non-trivial one

 ```markdown
 when(list_1).contains(stringToFind_1).and(when(list_1).doesNotContains(stringToFind_2))